mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Message suppression and error correction

-The MLS protocol is particularily sensitive about Group Operation message loss and reordering.
+The MLS protocol is particularly sensitive about Group Operation message loss and reordering.
 This is because in the default setting, MLS clients have to process those specific messages in order to have a synchronized group state, after what the MLS protocol efficiently generates keys for application messages.

-The Delivery Service can have the role of helping whith reliability, but is mainly useful for reliability in the asynchronous aspect of the communication between MLS clients.
+The Delivery Service can have the role of helping with reliability, but is mainly useful for reliability in the asynchronous aspect of the communication between MLS clients.

-While it is difficult or impossible to prevent a network adversary to suppress payloads in transit, in certain infrastructures such as banks or governments settings, unidirectionnal transports can be used and be enforced via electronic or physical devices such as diodes.
+While it is difficult or impossible to prevent a network adversary to suppress payloads in transit, in certain infrastructures such as banks or governments settings, unidirectional transports can be used and be enforced via electronic or physical devices such as diodes.
 This can lead to payload corruption which does not affect the security or privacy properties of the MLS Protocol but does affect the reliability